ellinorjohansson/ellinorjohansson/README.md

-# ⭐ Welcome to My GitHub Profile!
+# ⭐ Welcome to my GitHub profile!

-Hi there! 👋 I am a frontend developer in training with a passion for creating beautiful and functional web applications.
+Hi there! 👋 I am a Frontend Developer in training with a passion for creating beautiful and functional web applications.
 Here's a bit about me:

-## 👨‍🎓 About Me
+## 👨‍🎓 About me

 🎓 Studying to become a Frontend Developer (2024-2026).